top of page

 Key Links

-Canonical announced general availability of Ubuntu on Qualcomm Dragonwing IQ-9075, positioning it as a production-grade platform for industrial edge AI deployments - with long-term maintenance and enterprise lifecycle support via Ubuntu Pro.
+Canonical announced general availability of Ubuntu on Qualcomm Dragonwing IQ-9075, positioning it as a production-grade platform for industrial edge AI deployments.
+This includes long-term maintenance and enterprise lifecycle support via Ubuntu Pro.

-The practical signal: edge compute is becoming less bespoke.
+The practical signal here is that edge compute is becoming less bespoke.
 When silicon vendors and OS vendors align on support, updates, and lifecycle guarantees, it becomes easier to deploy fleets that stay secure and maintainable for years.

 Signals to Watch